orlandocaraballo/sei/outlines/15-intro-to-data-structures/morning-exercise.md

 ## Challenge

 A giraffe's neck is a part of its body, therefore when you decrease or increase its `neckLength` it should also change its `height`.
 What logic would you use to change its `height` based on a change in its `neckLength`?
+When we increase the `neckLength` what checks should we have in place to prevent it from being too short or too large?